philhuang74/CaliforniaHousing_Pic16BProject/README.md

 In the terminal,

 1. Make 'Web_page' the current directory in cmd:
-`cd Pic16BProject/Web_page`
+`cd Web_page`

-2. If you haven't installed `fbprophet` into your `PIC16B/Or any other environment in your anaconda`, enter this command:
-`conda install -n PIC16B -c conda-forge fbprophet` (Note that the general command for any anaconda environment is as follows:
-`conda install -n [NameOfVEnv] -c conda-forge fbprophet`.)

-3. Activate the customized PIC16B environment:
+2. Activate the customized PIC16B environment:
 `conda activate PIC16B`
 *（Remark: in some cases on Windows, try to directly use `activate PIC16B/Or any other environment in your anaconda` instead of using `conda activate PIC16B`.
 You can list all discoverable environments with `conda info --envs` in cmd.）*

-4. Enable the Flask debug mode by setting the environment to development *(Remark: on Windows, you might use `set FLASK_ENV = development` in cmd)*:
+3. Enable the Flask debug mode by setting the environment to development *(Remark: on Windows, you might use `set FLASK_ENV = development` in cmd)*:
 `export FLASK_ENV=development`

-5. Start the development server:
+4. Start the development server:
 `flask run`

-6. In your web browser, go to http://localhost:5000/ or the recommended server stated in terminal.
+5. In your web browser, go to http://localhost:5000/ or the recommended server stated in terminal.

-`.DS_Store` files are unique to each computer system, therefore they have been deleted to avoid merge conflicts and to ensure this project folder is usable for everyone. `ipynb_checkpoint` directories have also been deleted for better version control.

 **Project Structure:**

 *Note* Our project contains two parts.
 The first part is an analysis on US housing market given in the form of a report.
 Originally, we wanted to do the analysis on California housing, but we could not find enough data on California housing.
 However, our webpage is only for California Housing.